calummoore/blog-product/content/products/snapreport/index.md

 So I built the first card for the system today.
 This is the start of the end game!
 I can see the light at the end of the tunnel.
 I can do this.
 It's not all perfect and there are lots of things to clear up, but all the pieces are starting to fall into place.

+  - [x] Add cards to a report
+  - [x] Add new report
+  - [x] Allow cards to be configured
+  - [x] Update cards with data from the serverless fn

 ### Day 13